ArijSaaleh/ArijSaaleh/README.md

 <h1>Hi 👋, I'm Arij Saleh</h1>
-<h3 align="center">I'm an **Embedded Systems and IoT Engineer** with a passion for **robotics** and **automation**.
-I specialize in pushing the boundaries of technology, building robust firmware, and designing intelligent systems that interact with the real world.

-Hi there 🤗!
+<h3> Hi there 🤗!
 I'm Arij , an IT software engineer with a passion for IoT and the Linux world.
 I enjoy creating educational content to share my knowledge and experiences.
 Feel free to explore my work experience and projects in the sections below.
 I am currently open to new work opportunities and am always happy to provide technical assistance.
 If you need any help, don't hesitate to reach out, I'd be glad to respond!

 Have a great day!